PolicarpoYU/ue/README.md

 ---

-## Example of Use 08: Salete Flower
+## Example of Use 08: saleteflower.py

 The `Salete_Flower` function creates a flower-like pattern using standard and Ulianov ellipses.
 The function accepts various parameters to customize the size, number of petals, colors, and rotation of the flower.